noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

 ## basics

-- knowing how to read algebraic data types (type annotations) is critical to using scala
 - scope:
   - entities within a block `{}` or `indentation in scala 3` are only visible from within the block
   - ^ and shadow entities of the same names outside the block
 - semi colons only required to separate two statmeents on a single line
 - indentation is important (think python)
-- compiler evalutes type annotations at compile time, to guard against some kinds of errors at run-time
+- compiler evaluates type annotations at compile time, to guard against some kinds of errors at run-time
   - except in worksheets, as there is no distinction between compile & runtime
 - vals vs defs
   - vals are always evaluated once, and the result is reused each time their name is used
   - the body of defs are evaluated each time the def is invoked, if its never invoked then never evaluated
     - thus one reason to prefer defs over vals is to delay the evlaution of a computation until the point in a progran where its effectively needed
-- several standard library definitions have context parameters (e.g anything that relies on Ordering, like List(...).min, or sort fns)
+- several standard library definitions have context parameters (think dependency injection)
   - each can be modified by defining given instance before invocation

 ```scala